edgecompsolutions/event-driven-architecture-for-digital-shopfloor/README.md

 ![Screenshot from 2023-02-10 04-58-02](https://user-images.githubusercontent.com/107167692/217937683-59c3b12f-7e05-461a-8f56-d14fb6265c21.png)

-Example: Customizing and zooming into specify context and extend its time-series data for anomaly detection.
+Example: Customizing and zooming into specify context then extend its time-series data for anomaly detection.
 For details, please contact us for further actual demo.

 ![Screenshot from 2023-02-10 04-59-27](https://user-images.githubusercontent.com/107167692/217937941-57dc6f9b-c789-4c11-88df-38dc18fc2732.png)

+As such, by twinning or digitalizing all machines data, we could build a digital shopfloor.
+Light off deployment will be much more easier.

 Other possible use cases:
 1. Digital twin with AR/VR and customized outputs